 New methods of drug and alcohol treatment are changing.
 If you or someone you care about is struggling with alcohol or drug use and you recognise some of the above traits there are options.
-Help Me Stop’s intensive non-residential Dayhab programme costs £2,500 for 5 weeks and offers accessible aftercare and family support options to minimise the risk of relapse and to maximise the support of friends and loved ones that is so important to long-term success.
+Help Me Stop’s intensive non-residential Dayhab programme is available in central London, west London or Winchester.
+It offers accessible aftercare and family support options, to minimise the risk of relapse and to maximise the support of friends and loved ones that is so important to long-term success.

-Our evening online drug and alcohol treatment programme is even more affordable, being £1,750 for a 6-week programme.
-It’s an excellent choice for adults who may have a smaller budget and are working and can’t access services in the day or get to our centre in West London.
+Our morning or evening online drug and alcohol treatment programme is an excellent, affordable choice for adults who may have a smaller budget and are working and can’t access services in the day or get to our centres in London or Winchester.
 Families can also access support online.

 Chris Cordell is Help Me Stop’s General Manager and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and a member of the Federation of Drug and Alcohol Professionals.